tanveeratlogicx/VAPTSecurity/FEATURES.md

 3. Blocks IPs that exceed the configured limit
 4. Automatically unblocks IPs after a period of time

-### Testing WP-Cron Protection
-1. Access `/wp-cron.php` repeatedly in a browser or with curl
-2. After reaching the limit, requests should be blocked with a 429 response
-3. Check the Security Logging tab to see blocked requests
-4. Test with whitelisted IPs to verify they are not blocked

 ## Rate Limiting on Form Submission

 ### Feature Description